Observation of the pressure effect in simulations of droplets splashing on a dry surface: Results

 A more quantitative representation of the gas film height can be seen in figure~\ref{vImpactvszFilm}.
-This figure shows the height of the gas film at the edge of the droplet at the moment of lamella formation as a function of impact velocity.
-While the pre-factor is different due to differences in geometry, the scaling is consistent with theory \cite{mandre2012}.
-The thin gas film has also been observed in recent experiments, both directly \cite{kolinski2012} and indirectly \cite{liu2015}.
+This figure shows the height of the gas film at the edge of the droplet in $\si{\nano\m}$ at the moment of lamella formation as a function of impact velocity.
+The observations made above for an impact velocity of $2.5 \si{\m.\s^{-1}}$ concerning the effect of viscosity, surface tension, and pressure on the thickness of the gas film are shown to also hold for higher impact velocities.
+Moreover, an higher impact velocity can be seen to reduce the thickness of the gas film irrespective of the liquid properties of the droplet or the ambient gas pressure.
+In addition to the various data points, figure~\ref{vImpactvszFilm} also shows a prediction by \citet{mandre2012} for the thickness of the gas film as function of impact velocity.
+They propose a scaling of $z_{f} = 60 r_{0} \txt{St}^{4/3}$, where $\txt{St} = \mu_{g} / (\rho_{l} v_{0} r_{0})$ is the Stokes number, $r_{0}$ is the radius of the droplet, $\rho_{l}$ is the liquid density, and $\mu_{g}$ is the gas viscosity.
+While the prefactor is different, possibly due to differences in geometry and the fact that the theory was developed for inviscid flow, the scaling is consistent with theory.

-While the observations of the central air bubble, contact line instability, and pressure effect connect our results qualitatively with the existing literature, the scaling of the height of the gas film as function of impact velocity shows that our results are also in quantitative agreement with experiment, serving to validate key aspects of the model.
-Our results also suggest that the existence of a gas film is essential for a droplet to be able to splash; in fact, when the simulations are run at a coarser resolution, at which the lamella is fully resolved but the gas film is not, the lamella sticks to the surface and there is no splash, even at high gas pressures.